-Glycemic Index in Pumpkin Seeds)
+Glycemic Index of Pumpkin Seeds)

 Grains